eugenioLopezRamos/slika-photography/README.md

 - Polish the formatting on the non admin user pages
 - URI decode los valores del array files in bucket
+- stop hiding non active-Tab -> its not necessary anymore and can help with perceived load times